Compare electricity suppliers

 It's quick and easy to find out whether you could save money on your electricity using Which?
 Switch.
 Compare all the latest electricity tariffs online or over the phone to find the best deal for you.

-Customers who switch gas and electricity save an average of £217 per year - that's the average annual saving based on 53,459 households who switched suppliers using Which?
-Switch and The Big Switch between 1 September 2011 and 31 August 2012.
+Customers who switch gas and electricity save an average of £141 per year - that's the average annual saving based on customers who applied to switch suppliers through us 1st February 2013 to 31st July 2013.

 Since electricity prices have risen in the past few years, there has never been a better time to compare electricity suppliers and switch.
 Follow the simple steps below to find a better deal in minutes.